How the Other Half Lives: Summary

 Riis describes a system of tenement housing that had failed, as he claims, because of greed and neglect from wealthier people.
 He claims a correlation between the high crime rate, drunkenness, and reckless behavior of the poor and their lack of a proper home.
-Chapter by chapter he uses his words and photographs to expose the conditions inhabited by the poor in a manner that "spoke directly to people's hearts".
+He uses his words and photographs to expose the conditions inhabited by the poor in a manner that "spoke directly to people's hearts".

 While Riis treats many of the ethnic groups he encounters with slurs and numerous stereotypes, he still keeps his general hypothesis that the reason for the poverty in these communities is caused by the conditions surrounding them.
 Riis often does have an "ethnic hierarchy," often its most extreme toward the Chinese.

 Riis ends How the Other Half Lives with a plan of how to fix the problem.
 He asserts that the plan is achievable and that the upper classes will not only profit financially from such ventures, but have a moral obligation to tend to them as well.

 How the Other Half Lives follows a general outline for the charity writings of the nineteenth century: a section on crime, the Protestant virtues and vices (intemperance, idleness, disorder, uncleanliness), miserable conditions of living, disease, the loss of modesty (especially women), the dissolution of the family, the institutions that would help in their uplift, as well as future sources of reform.
 The difference introduced photography to prove the squalid conditions and to increase sympathy for the individuals living in these slums.
 Riis finally convinced the average reader of newspapers that the poor were not so by choice; that the dangerous and unhygienic conditions in which they lived were imposed by society, rather than the result of loose moral standards; that the slums were something that needed to be fixed rather than gaped at or shunned.